mohitmv/blog/_posts/2022-04-22-Shocking-Undefined-Behaviour-In-Action.md

 In this program, compiler can see that variable `Do` is static, hence it cannot be read/written by other function in different translation units.
 Since the scope of `Do` is limited to this TU, compiler can deduce at compile time that possible values of `Do` cannot be anything other than `{nullptr, EraseAll}`.

 Further compiler can guarantee that it cannot have `nullptr` value, because the program will have UB in that case.
 Hence it can safely assume that possible values of `Do` are only `{EraseAll}`.
-Since there is only possible value of `Do` during it's lifetime in a legal program, it's good optimization to initialize `Do` by `EraseAll` and never set it again, i.e. replace `NeverCalled` by a nop function - `void NeverCalled() { }`
+Since there is only possible value of `Do` during its lifetime in a legal program, it's good optimization to initialize `Do` by `EraseAll` and never set it again, i.e. replace `NeverCalled` by a nop function - `void NeverCalled() { }`

 Hence